-Duterte's split with the US: Not so fast, says trade minister
+Philippines not really severing ties with US, Duterte says

 The Philippines is a key US ally in the region, and Washington supported former President Benigno Aquino's efforts to gain international recognition for Manila's claims to South China Sea territory illegally occupied by China.

-"We've seen a lot of this sort of troubling rhetoric recently which is inexplicably at odds with the warm relationship that exists between the Filipino and American people and the record of important cooperation between our two governments," embassy spokeswoman Molly Koscina said.

-The US will honor its alliance commitments and treaty obligations, and expects the Philippines to do the same, she added.

-Beijing rejected a recent international court ruling in Manila's favor, and has long called for bilateral negotiations in which other parties do not participate.
+Beijing rejected a recent international court ruling in Manila's favor and has long called for bilateral negotiations in which other parties do not participate.

 In a statement, China's Ministry of Foreign Affairs praised Duterte's willingness to address "territorial and jurisdictional disputes by peaceful means ... through friendly consultations and negotiations by sovereign states directly concerned."

-More than 2.6 million Filipinos live in the US.
+More than 2.6 million Filipinos live in the United States.

-Trade in goods between the US and the Philippines topped $18 billion last year, and US companies have invested more than $4.7 billion in the Philippines.
-The US also accounts for roughly a third of the $17.6 billion that Filipinos working overseas have sent home this year.
+Trade in goods between the two countries topped $18 billion last year, and American companies have invested more than $4.7 billion in the Philippines.
+The United States also accounts for roughly a third of the $17.6 billion that Filipinos working overseas have sent home this year.

 In Manila, many greeted the news with shock.